irwtdvoys/aoc-2023/readme.md

 ##### Day 02

 Used a good data structure so was both tasks were quite straight forward.
-Wrote code for a wrongly anticipated part 2 but it was even simpler in the end.
+Wrote code for a wrongly anticipated part 2, but it was even simpler in the end.

+##### Day 03

+Worked backwards from the found symbols then found adjacent digits to expand into full values.
+Probably over did the data structure.